avatorl/Deneb-Vega-Help/README.md

 Be prepared to clearly describe what you're trying to achieve and the problem; be as descriptive as possible.

 ### Provide
-If you have drafted a Vega specification, please provide it.
-If you can share a .pbix file that includes your Deneb/Vega visualization, share it.
+If you have drafted a Vega specification, please provide it (or at least a relevant fragment).

+For more complex issues, if you can share a .pbix file that includes your Deneb/Vega visualization, share it.
 If you can't share a .pbix file, share the Vega specification (.json file) and a data sample (.csv file).
+If you can't make the files public, email them to me privately at andrzej@powerofbi.org.

 ## Disclaimer of Warranties and Limitation of Liability